avdwebLibraries/avdweb_FreqPeriodCounter/README.md

 # FreqPeriodCounter facts:
 - The frequency counter can be used in two ways: Interrupt triggered by the input signal or polled regularly in a loop.
-- The FreqPeriodCounter is equipped with synchronization so that also the first measurements are valid.
 - The measurement can be done in milli seconds or micro seconds.
 - We can use a debounce time if the input is a mechanically switch.